kinsta-content/node-js-photo-sharing-app/Chapters/02 - Chapter 2/README.md

 ---

-# 2.4 What is express?
+# 2.4 What Is Express?

 Before we get too far ahead of ourselves, you are probably wondering 'what is express and why do I care?'.